Side Channel Attacks On Linux Kernel

 The authors present different three kinds of side channel attack to defeat KASLR.

-To understand how this attack works, let's see how CPU handles a memory access.
+To understand how this attack works, let's see how CPU handles a memory access.- Simple Version

 we're not able to omit the process 2-2, page table lookup, so the access will be end slower.